-- (1) AVS management ensures that all staff receive adequate and appropriate aviation safety information and training. - (2) AVS management ensures that sufficient, skilled, and trained resources are available. - b.
-AVS management promotes the growth of a positive safety culture through: - (1) Making safety decisions knowing the hazards and the risk associated with those decisions, - (2) Demonstrating its commitment to safety management and SMS, - (3) Effectively communicating with employees, and - (4) Providing the training necessary to effectively implement and maintain the AVSSMS.
+- (2) AVS management ensures that sufficient, skilled, and trained resources are available. - b.
+AVS management promotes the growth of a positive safety culture through: - (1) Making safety decisions knowing the hazards and the risk associated with those decisions, - (2) Demonstrating its commitment to safety management and SMS, - (3) Routinely communicating safety objectives with employees, and - (4) Providing the training necessary to effectively implement and maintain the AVSSMS.

-13. Standards for acceptable behavior.
+12. Standards for acceptable behavior.

-- a.
-AVS management recognizes the impact of employee behavior on safety and the implementation and operation of the AVSSMS. - b.
-AVS requires all employees to comply with the Standards of Conduct contained in: - (1) FAA Order 3750.7, Ethical Conduct and Financial Disclosure (Appendices 1-5 and Appendix 6, Standards of Ethical Conduct), and - (2) The FAA Human Resources Policy Manual (HRPM). - c.
-AVS management does not tolerate willful violations of laws, regulations, policies, or the Standards of Conduct in the FAA HRPM and FAA Order 3750.7.
-These issues are not protected under any voluntary employee reporting program. - d.
-AVS employees must meet the responsibilities described in their position descriptions. - 14.
-Setting safety objectives.
-AVS Services and Offices with safety oversight responsibility must: - a.
-Set annual safety objectives using FAA strategic planning and business planning processes. - b.
-Establish measurable safety performance targets, with an emphasis on quantitative data over qualitative information. - c.
-Document safety objectives and safety performance targets in FAA strategic plans (e.g., Destination 2025), the AVS Business Plan, and the individual Service or Office Business Plans.
+a.
+AVS management recognizes the impact of employee behavior on safety and the implementation and operation of the AVSSMS.
+Therefore, it is imperative that all AVS employees perform their assigned duties in an ethical and professional manner.

+b.
+AVS requires all employees to comply with the Standards of Conduct contained in:

+- (1) The current version of FAA Order 3750.7, Ethical Conduct and Financial Disclosure, and - (2) The FAA Human Resources Policy Manual (HRPM).

+c.
+AVS management does not tolerate willful violations of laws, regulations, policies, or the Standards of Conduct in the FAA HRPM and the current version of FAA Order 3750.7.
+These violations are not protected under any voluntary employee reporting program.

+13. Setting safety objectives.
+AVS Services and Offices with safety oversight responsibility must:

+a.
+Set annual safety objectives using FAA strategic planning and business planning processes, b.
+Establish measurable and attainable safety performance targets, with an emphasis on quantitative data over qualitative information, and c.
+Document safety objectives and safety performance targets in FAA strategic plans, the AVS Business Plan, and/or the individual Service or Office Business Plans.
 To the extent possible, AVS links individual employee performance plans to the organization's safety objectives and performance targets.

-15. Reviewing safety objectives.
+14. Reviewing safety objectives.

 a.
-At a minimum, the AVSMT must assess its safety performance, relative to its safety performance targets, on a quarterly basis.
+At a minimum, the AVSSMS Management Board must assess its safety performance relative to its safety performance targets, on a quarterly basis.

 b.
-At a minimum, individual Service and Office Directors must assess their Service or Office safety performance, relative to their safety performance targets, each month.
+At a minimum, individual Service and Office Directors must assess their Service or Office safety performance relative to their safety performance targets, each month.

-16. Responsibilities and accountabilities with respect to AVSSMS and safety oversight.
+15. Responsibilities and accountabilities with respect to AVSSMS and safety oversight.